Eulogy — First Voice

 Rephrase: Is there a causal structure to that metaphor?

-You brought your tool.
-Why?
+You brought that tool.
+Explain.

 “It fights me,” he said.
 “That’s how I know it’s real.”